 The students can see the production line and click on the icons to get further information.
 For example if you click on the Warehouse item, you’ll get information about the current inventory, the storage costs or the reorder point.
 The students can change some values to optimize the production process like the reorder point.
 Also they can get information from graphs, which show up if you double click on a item.
 The graph from the Warehouse shows the inventory at the end of the day, which can help analyze the process.

 In the Gaming module students compete in groups in synchronous or asynchronous planning processes .
 They have limited information and have to derive factors by analyzing past model outputs.
 They can test their knowledge regarding the capacity management, machine management and contract management.
 While competing, the students can also see how their team is doing in comparison to the other students, as shown in the picture above.

-The platform can be used in all English-speaking teaching contexts to engage the students and give them a better feeling for the consequences of their decisions and the influence of uncertainty.
+The platform can be used in all English-speaking teaching contexts to engage the students and give them a better feeling for the consequences of their decisions and the impact uncertainties have on the supply chain.
 Our company partners will be involved to make sure that real world problems are discussed and necessary skills are developed to prepare for entering the global connected workforce.